A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: Future Directions

-\paragraph{Scenario-optimized SRL.} A critical direction for advancing SRL is domain-specific optimization and practical application.
-However, as current SRL models have shown impressive performance in general domain texts, there is still an urgent need to improve the effectiveness of these models in specialized domains such as healthcare documents, legal contracts, and financial reports, where domain-specific semantic structures and terminologies pose unique challenges.
+A critical direction for advancing SRL is domain-specific optimization and practical application.
+Current SRL models have shown strong performance on general-domain benchmarks, yet substantial gaps remain when these models are applied to specialized domains such as healthcare documents, legal contracts, and financial reports, where domain-specific semantic structures and terminologies pose unique challenges.
+In low-resource specialized domains, graph-based methods with explicit syntactic supervision provide a useful inductive bias that partially compensates for limited in-domain annotations.
+PLM-based methods fine-tuned on small domain-specific datasets remain prone to overfitting, and retrieval-augmented approaches that inject domain knowledge at inference time offer a complementary path that avoids full retraining.
+When domain shift is anticipated at deployment time, models should be evaluated on held-out out-of-domain test sets as a standard requirement rather than relying solely on in-domain benchmark scores.
 Furthermore, with the increasing popularity of interactive AI systems, optimizing SRL models for real-time processing in human-computer dialogue scenarios has become an important research direction, especially for reducing latency while maintaining accuracy in dynamic conversational contexts.
-Besides, the adaptation of SRL systems to emerging application domains such as augmented reality interfaces and automated reasoning systems is also an important frontier to be investigated, especially given the evolving nature of human-computer communication and the increasing complexity of semantic understanding tasks in these new contexts.
+In dialogue and streaming settings where response latency is critical, compact discriminative architectures with deterministic decoding are generally preferable to autoregressive generative models.
+The adaptation of SRL systems to emerging application domains such as augmented reality interfaces and automated reasoning systems is also an important frontier to be investigated, given the evolving nature of human-computer communication and the increasing complexity of semantic understanding tasks in these new contexts.
+A further consideration in scenario-specific deployment is the trustworthiness of SRL outputs in high-stakes settings.
+When SRL models are integrated into applications such as clinical decision support or legal reasoning, biases inherited from training corpora can translate into consequential errors that affect real users.
+Scenario-optimized SRL development should therefore incorporate fairness auditing and bias assessment as standard components of the evaluation pipeline, alongside domain-specific performance metrics.

-\paragraph{Interpretable and Robust SRL.} An important future direction for SRL research is to improve the interpretability and robustness.
-While current SRL systems achieve impressive performance on standard benchmarks, their decision-making processes are often opaque, making it challenging to understand why particular role assignments are made.
-Increasing the transparency of SRL models through interpretable architectures and visualization techniques not only helps us better understand model behavior, but also allows for more effective error analysis.
-Additionally, as SRL systems are increasingly deployed in real-world applications, their fragility to noisy inputs and adversarial examples becomes a pressing issue.
-Future research should focus on developing robust SRL models that perform consistently under varying input quality and potentially adversarial perturbations.
-These improvements in interpretability and robustness are critical to building more reliable and trustworthy SRL systems that can be confidently deployed in critical applications.